dainst/iiif_image_plug/README.md

 iex -S mix run
 ```

-The metadata of the main [sample file](test/images/bentheim.jpg) can be found at http://127.0.0.1:4000/bentheim.jpg/info.json:
+The metadata of the main sample file can now be accessed at http://127.0.0.1:4000/bentheim.jpg/info.json:

 ```json
 {
     "id": "http://localhost:4000/bentheim.jpg",